jomjol/AI-on-the-edge-device-docs/docs/Correction Algorithm.md

 ##### CheckDigitIncreaseConsistency

-If this is enabled an "inteligent" algorithm is used to derive from zero-crossing of discrete digit positions, if the number should have been increased.
-This is relevant because in some of the digit meters, the increase of a digit to the next number can be seen, before the subdigit has gone through zero.
+If this is enabled an "intelligent" algorithm is used to derive from zero-crossing of discrete digit positions, if the number should have been increased.
+This is relevant because in some of the digit meters, the increase of a digit to the next number can be seen, before the sub-digit has gone through zero.

 For example: 16.6 --> 16.7 --> 1N.8 --> **17.9** corrected to 16.9 --> 17.0 --> 17.1

-As you can see, the 17.9 is a false reading as the 7 is assumed to be already readable, although the subdigit has not crossed the zero.
+As you can see, the 17.9 is a false reading as the 7 is assumed to be already readable, although the sub-digit has not crossed the zero.
 In this case the CheckDigitIncreaseConsistency algorithm will correct this to 16.9

 A detailed description of the algorithm can be found below (not yet ready!)